superlinked/VectorHub/docs/building_blocks/vector_compute/readme.md

 **Output**: Negative sentiment

-For **proprietary** applications, companies invest in human annotation to create labeled datasets reflecting their custom use cases and data.
-For successful fine-tuning, it’s key to possess a sufficient volume and variety of examples so the pre-trained model can adapt its knowledge to the new domain.
+Companies invest in human annotation for **proprietary** applications to create labeled datasets reflecting their custom use cases and data.
+For successful fine-tuning, possessing a sufficient volume and variety of examples is key so the pre-trained model can adapt its knowledge to the new domain.

 #### The fine-tuning cycle: training, hyperparameter tuning, performance measurement